amhsrobotics4681/2022-Folder/docs/221110_controlstructures.md

 As Kellen noted, `teleopPeriodic()` operates periodically, so omitting an `else` branch may cause the robot to hold at a specific value.
 As long as you know what you're doing, this may not be an issue.

-A good methodd to use with control structures are `boolean Joystick.getRawButton(int button)`.
-You can also use similar methods to define a toggle:
+A good method to use with control structures is `boolean Joystick.getRawButton(int button)`.
+You can also use a similar method to define a toggle:
 ```java
 boolean flag;